guillaume-mueller/python-eel-vite-starter/README.md

 # Installation of an environnement to use Vue.js via Vite with eel

-This procedure explains how to install an environnement to use Vue.js via Vite with eel.
+This procedure explains how to install an environnement to use Vue.js via Vite with Eel.
 It allows both to use the hot reload feature of Vite and to build the project for production.
 It has only been tested to call a Python function from a Vue component and not the opposite.

-It has been tested on Linux Mint 22 (based on Ubuntu 24.04).
+It has been tested on Linux Mint 22.1 (based on Ubuntu 24.04) with Python 3.12.3.

 ## Installation

-Install eel (tested version: 0.18.1):
+Install Eel (tested version: 0.18.1):

 ```sh
 pip install eel
 ```

-Create the vite template (tested version: 6.1.1):
+Create the vite template (tested version: 6.3.1):

 ```sh
 npm create vite@latest